 Sexual cyber-harassment is a misdemeanor in the first degree.
 If convicted, you can be punished with one year in jail, one year of probation, and a fine of $1,000.
 In some cases, a judge can be persuaded to sentence someone convicted of sexual cyber-harassment to probation.
 However, you may also face one year in jail, so consulting a sexual cyber-harassment attorney in the Tampa area is a critical step to take to minimize the consequences.

-If you have one prior conviction for sexual cyber-harassment, and the prosecution proves a second or subsequent charge of sexual cyber-harassment, the charge is a felony of the third degree.
-For this, you can be sentenced to a maximum of five years’ imprisonment, five years’ probation, $5,000 in fines, and 60 days of your car being impounded.
-If there is no basis for a downward departure, the court is required to sentence you to a minimum of 10 days in jail, although it can also sentence you to up to five years in prison.
+If you have one earlier conviction for this crime, and the prosecution proves a second or subsequent charge of sexual cyber-harassment, the charge is a felony of the third degree.
+For this, you can be sentenced to a maximum of five years’ imprisonment, five years’ probation, as well as significant fines and a period of your car being impounded.
+If there is no basis for a downward departure, the court must sentence you to a minimum of 10 days in jail, although it can also sentence you to up to five years in prison.

 Of importance, a law enforcement officer can arrest you for sexual cyber-harassment without a warrant, as long as they have probable cause to believe that you sexually cyber-harassed someone.
 However, a search warrant can be obtained for further investigations, such as investigations of your home or computer.
 In addition to criminal penalties, the alleged victim of the sexual cyber-harassment can sue in civil court to obtain an injunction and monetary damages.